Home

 • For man also knoweth not his time: as the fishes that are taken in an evil net, and as the birds that are caught in the snare; so are the sons of men snared in an evil time, when it falleth suddenly upon them.

 No one knows the time of their demise, hence the importance of wisely preparing for that day, and the error of not making provision for family and debts.
 No one knows when this opportunity will end and so good stewardship and handling of the resources God has given us in faith is a virtue.
+Personally, I find it difficult to imagine how conscientious Christians can condemn insurance without falling into the snare of neglecting God's sovereign use of such means to allow the labors of departed fathers to continue to care for His people in their most vulnerable time of need.

-May the Lord who is glorious, astute and judicious above all, give us the wisdom and resolve to humbly receive His Word, and understand his divine will.
+May the Lord who is glorious, astute, and judicious above all, give us the wisdom and resolve to humbly receive His Word, and understand his divine will.

 Amen!